nicaless/MyBookReviews/MyBookReviews/Dragonoak.md

 Gee, tensions are high now that King Jonas is dead.
 What's going to happen to Kastelir?

 ## First Book - Sixth Meeting
+Kastelir is gone!

+That was... a really sad ending.
+And unsatisfying.
+And did I mention sad.

+Don't dwell on the unsatisfying bit too much.
+The story is not over, after all.
+There are two more books in the series.
+But overall, what do people think of Dragonoak: The Complete History of Kastelir?

+Complete history is right.
+This book was nothing more than introduction of the world, the main conflict, the characters.
+It was certainly more of a history book of this world and its cultures than a story.
+I mean yes, there was a story, and the pacing of it wasn't the best, but it's incomplete, and not just because of the cliffhanger.
+I don't feel fully engaged in the storyline yet, even though the world and characters have grabbed my attention.
+That's just me though.

+I'd have to agree.
+We should start the next book right away!

+Yes, I would still recommend this book because it does feel fresh and new and exciting.
+Definitely excted for part 2.